 How the Defamation Lawsuit Process Works

-The First Step: Submitting a Legal Complaint
+The First Step: Submitting a Legal Complaint in Minnesota

 Discovery Phase and Evidence Exchange